MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-application.md

 # How Application Configurations Affect Performance

-The topics in this session are tips and tricks on how to setup[!INCLUDE[prodshort](../developer/includes/prodshort.md)] for performance and also describe how in-product configurations affect the performance of [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
+The topics in this session are tips and tricks on how to setup [!INCLUDE[prodshort](../developer/includes/prodshort.md)] for performance and also describe how in-product configurations affect the performance of [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

 ## Run things in the background